 Genital warts are small growths that develop around the genitals or anus.
 They are also known as venereal warts, or condylomata acuminata.

 The warts form separately or in clusters.
-They may be small, at 5 millimeters or less, though in some cases they develop into large masses.
-The warts are usually skin-colored or somewhat darker.
+They may be small, at

 Genital warts develop on the skin and mucous membranes in the genital or anal area.

 - In males, this includes the penis, scrotum, and anus.

 - In females, this includes the vulva, the internal surface of the vagina, the cervix, and the anus.

 Genital warts are not usually painful, but they can cause itching, redness, or discomfort, and they may bleed.
 Learn about the duration of outbreaks here.

 HPV infection does not always cause symptoms — some people have the infection without developing warts.
 For this reason, it may be impossible to tell whether a person has HPV.

 If the warts do appear, it may be 3 weeks, several months, or even years after the person has developed the infection.